 In China Segmenting Your market is not an Option

 The Chinese population keeps diversifying itself, it can be difficult for a brand to adapt to this diversity in a land they do not master.
-China is a multi-facets (BIG) country with a lot of cultures, consumptions habits, and wallet.
+China is a multi-facets (BIG) country with a lot of cultures, consumption habits, and wallets.
 If you try to go nationwide with 0 segmentation, you’ll most likely fail, you need to focus your effort on a specific target, going fishing with a net means you’ll get a lot of catch but also a lot of irrelevant catch.
-However, you’ll still have had spent the money on this catch.
+However, you’ll still have spent the money on this catch.

 The 80/20 rule is relevant is China.
 This rule says that with the right segmentation, 80 percent of your company’s sales come from 20 percent of your customers.
 Thus you can identify your customer niche and develop their loyalty.